-During the period of applications open, the Foundation will host a public information session (a webinar) to provide an overview of the process, documentation, expectations and other requirements eg due diligence.
+During the period while applications are open, the Foundation will host a public information session (a webinar) to provide an overview of the process, documentation, expectations and other grant project requirements e.g. organisational policies, insurances and risk assessment.
 The webinar will also provide an opportunity for potential applicants to ask questions.